Statements

 The first form is the same as in Java and Groovy:

-The initialiser is a statement that is executed once at the start of the loop.
+The initialiser is a comma-separated list of statements that are executed once at the start of the loop.

 The condition is an expression that is evaluated before each iteration of the loop and the loop continues as long as